 WEDNESDAY 18TH FEBRUARY: CZECH REPUBLIC

-♣ Market: Recent studies showed that Czech Republic has one gambling machine for every 200 citizens.
-As a country of 10.1 million people, it ranks #2 in the world among countries with the most land based gaming operations per capita.
+♣ Market: Recent studies showed that the Czech Republic has one gambling machine for every 200 citizens.
+As a country of 10.1 million people, it ranks #2 in the world among countries with the most land-based gaming operations per capita.

 ♣ Chances in Falun: Lukáš Bauer is still active and is considered an outsider on the men’s 50 km, but the biggest favorite from the Czech squad in Falun is Roman Koudelka (Ski Jumping).